KeeratKG/causal-inf_DS/ReadME.md

 Useful in companies to understand how different demographics would result in different causal impacts in response to a particular intervention.

 # Codebase
-Experiments were carried out in R on the R-Studio platform and code, along with console outputs, have been added to...to aid reproducibility.
+Experiments were carried out in R on the R-Studio platform and code, along with console outputs, and have been added to aid reproducibility.